Putting on the Ritz

 I uncovered the story of a young man from a wealthy family with a passion for making a better casting fly rod.
 Whose concepts and influence are found in fly rods produced today, even though his contributions remain unheard of by most.

 In 1917, a young Charles Ritz came to New York to look after his family's interests in a hotel bearing his name.
 Employed as the night manager, the young Frenchman had plenty of daylight hours to explore the city and spent his days wandering into the shops and cafes.
-One favorite establishment was the famous Ambercrombie and Fitch, purveyors of fine tackle and shooting sport accouterments.
+One favorite establishment was the famous Abercrombie and Fitch, purveyors of fine tackle and shooting sport accouterments.
 Mr. Ritz was enchanted by the angling gear, even though he himself was not an angler.
-Soon, making friends with the staff, he started to develop an interest in fly fishing but his hundred dollars a month salary precluded becoming a customer.
+Soon, after making friends with the staff, he started to develop an interest in fly fishing but his hundred dollars a month salary precluded him from becoming a customer.
 So instead, he sought out used tackle in the second-hand and pawnshops found in the city.
 Once acquired, he would retreat to the office that he shared with the day manager to repair and refinish his finds, much to the chagrin of his coworker.
 During this time, he met Jim Payne, a noted rod builder, and began to understand taper design.
 He spent his off-hours rebuilding or modifying rods and eventually building and selling rods to customers of the hotel.
 He even developed his own idea on how the cork handle should be shaped, finetuning his design in the locksmith shop in the hotel's basement.

 By now, Charles had become an enthusiastic fly angler and tested out his rod designs on various species in the company of other affluent anglers.
 Upon his return to Paris in 1927, he was encouraged to contact the managers of Pezon et Michel, a notable rod maker of the day.
 Hired as a consultant, he soon brought many of his ideas to life while helping to modernize the manufacturing process.